rugbyprof/Mwsu-Mobile-Gaming/Lectures/001-phaser-1.md

 	update: function() {
 		// This function is called 60 times per second
 		// It contains the game's logic
-	}
+	},
+	render: function() {
+		// The render method is called AFTER the game renderer and plugins have rendered,
+		// so you're able to do any final post-processing style effects here }
 };
 // We initialize Phaser